ChrisPritchard/ctf-writeups/BUFFER-OVERFLOW-2.md

 When this fails, in immunity, run `!mona findmsp -distance 2400` matching the length there.
 This will return the offset in the log ("EIP contains normal pattern : blah (offset <here>)")

 2. Work out bad characters.
 Run `!mona bytearray -b "\x00"` to generate a big character string.
 This will create a bin file and a txt file, the text file containing a set of char options.
-Send this payload (resetting the exe in immunity).
+Send this payload (resetting the exe in immunity), prefixed by the offset.
+E.g. if the payload is named buf, and the offset is 534, then send `"A" * 534 + buf`.

 Take the value out of the ESP register when it crashes, and then add to a mona command like so: `!mona compare -f c:\moda\oscp\bytearray.bin -a 0186FA30`, with the path to generated bin and the provided address in there.
 This will run and either return 'unmodified' in red, or a set of 'possibly bad characters'.